 Youzi said: “A man who shows filial and fraternal devotion is unlikely to question the authority of his superiors.
 Such a man will never provoke disorder.
 A leader focuses on the root; once this takes hold the way appears.
 Filial and fraternal devotion is the root of goodness.”

-Youzi said: “When practicing the rites, harmony is the key.
-This is what made the Way of the ancient kings so beautiful and inspired their every action, no matter how great or small.
-But they also knew where to draw the line, recognizing that if harmony is not governed by the rites everything will fall out of balance.”
+Youzi said: “When practicing the rites, harmony matters most.
+This is what made the way of the ancient kings so admirable and inspired their every action, no matter how great or small.
+But they also knew where to draw the line: seeking harmony for its own sake without it being regulated by the rites won’t work.”

 Duke Ai asked Youzi: “In years of famine when I don’t make enough to cover my expenses, what should I do?”
 Youzi replied: “Why not set the tax at ten percent?”
 Duke Ai said: “Even twenty percent would not be sufficient to meet my needs; how could I manage at ten percent?”
 Youzi replied: “If the people have enough to support themselves, how could their lord not have enough to meet his needs?
 If the people do not have enough to support themselves, how could their lord have enough to meet his needs?”